scalar-labs/scalardb/schema-tool/docs/design.md

 | DOUBLE    | double    | number (JSON)  | N        | double   | double precision | binary_double  | float           |
 | TEXT      | text      | string (JSON)  | S        | longtext | text             | varchar2(4000) | varchar(8000)   |
 | BLOB      | blob      | string (JSON)  | B        | longblob | bytea            | blob           | varbinary(8000) |
+### Scaling Performance
+#### RU
+Scaling the throughput of Cosmos DB and DynamoDB by specifying `-r` option (which applies to all the tables) or `ru` parameter for each table.
+Those configurations are ignored in Cassandra.
+The default values are `400` for Cosmos DB and `10` for DynamoDB respectively, which are set without `-r` option.

+Note that the schema tool abstracts [Request Unit](https://docs.microsoft.com/azure/cosmos-db/request-units) of Cosmos DB and [Capacity Unit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual) of DynamoDB with `RU`.
+So, please set an appropriate value depending on the database implementations.
+Please also note that the schema tool sets the same value to both Read Capacity Unit and Write Capacity Unit for DynamoDB.
+#### Auto-scaling
+By default, the schema tool enables auto-scaling of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
+For example, if you specify `-r 10000`, RU of each table is scaled in or out between 1000 and 10000.
+Note that auto-scaling of Cosmos DB is enabled only when you set more than or equal to 4000 RU.

 ### Schema file sample
 ```json
 {